Itraconazole (By mouth)

 - Oral liquid: Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.
 Swish the oral liquid in your mouth for several seconds and then swallow it.

-- Keep using this medicine for the full treatment time, even if your symptoms start to go away.
+- Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.
 It may take several weeks or months for your infection to clear up completely.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.